Pavitheran/FakeFlappy/README.md

 My attempt at a Flappy Birds clone

-I'm a second year CS student and I'm learning how to use GitHub.
+I'm a second year CS student